-In May 2023, the Winter drill program at the Regnault gold discovery was completed for a total of 13,360 meters over 15 drill holes.
+In January 2023, it was announced that a total exploration budget of \$6.5 million was approved by the Joint Venture for the Winter drill program at the Regnault deposit.
+Between January and May 2023, the Winter drill program at the Regnault gold discovery was completed for a total of 13,360 meters over 15 drill holes.
 A combination of unseasonably warm weather delaying ice construction and slow drill production resulted in less meters being drilled than originally planned.
-Complete drill results are expected to be released towards the end of the second quarter or early in the third quarter.
-Looking forward, the 2023 Summer exploration program is scheduled to commence in July and will include up to 10,000m of diamond drilling along with various detailed geochemical surveys surrounding the Regnault area.